tokisuno/blog/content/equip.md

     - I def need to invest in a screen replacement because 1366x768 is kinda weird + the screen has pretty bad ghosting/burn in
     - No problems with this honestly.
 Battery is kinda bad but I live with it.

-- iPad Air 4
-    - Base 64GB model
-    - Use it for Goodnotes + watching Anime from Plex
-    - Replacing with BOOX in the future (eye strain)
-	- Metal nib on the pen to not worry about buying new nibs
-	- Paper-like knockoff screen protector

 - Casio W-217H
     - Basically the F91-W but modern